 It all added up.
-Sensitivity to loud sounds, harsh light, emotional climates and over-stimulating situations?
-I’d just discovered something I could use to quell the coarse incivilities about my nature.
-I’m a highly sensitive person.
+Sensitivity to loud sounds, harsh light, emotional climates, and over-stimulating situations?
+I’d just discovered something amazing: I’m a highly sensitive person.

 Mother of the discovery, Elaine Aron, has been researching the highly sensitive person for over 20 years now.
 As such, she has a finely tuned list of traits and behavioral quirks that define the highly sensitive person.
-See how many describe you in my updated list below.
+I’ve refined some of these traits below.
+See how many you can relate to:

 - I need to withdraw from busy days and take a break, or a nap, by myself.

 - I’m overly sensitive to pain, e.g. needles, sports injuries, insect stings, etc.